Travis d'Arnaud: 2014

 On May 13, d'Arnaud suffered the third concussion of his professional career, when he was hit by Alfonso Soriano's backswing.
 On June 8, d'Arnaud was optioned to Las Vegas due to a .180 batting average.
 His spot was taken by Taylor Teagarden.
 In the 15 games after his demotion, he hit .436 with six home runs.
-On June 24, d'Arnaud was called back up to the Mets and resumed his role as starting catcher.
-In response, Teagarden was placed on the disabled list with a left hamstring strain.
-On the same day, d'Arnaud hit a three-run home run off Scott Kazmir of the Oakland Athletics in the bottom of the third inning with two outs taking a 4-1 lead to a 7-1 lead.
+On June 24, d'Arnaud was called back up to the Mets and resumed his role as starting catcher, after Teagarden was placed on the disabled list with a left hamstring strain.
+On the same day, d'Arnaud hit a three-run home run off Scott Kazmir of the Oakland Athletics in the bottom of the third inning with two outs taking a 4–1 lead to a 7–1 lead.
 The Mets won the game 10-1.
 It was the only hit for d'Arnaud in 4 at-bats as he struck out twice.
 For the remainder of the season, d'Arnaud batted .272 with 10 home runs.

 D'Arnaud finished the season appearing in 108 games batting .242 in 385 at-bats in 421 plate appearances with 93 hits, 13 home runs, 41 RBIs, 32 walks, 48 runs scored, and 64 strikeouts.
 On defense, he led the NL in passed balls, with five.
 He tied for seventh place in the 2014 National League Rookie of the Year Award voting.